Gozala/workspace/pages/did%3Amailto.md

 - ## Operations

   The following section outlines the DID operations for the `did:mailto` method.
-Implementers might note that this DID Method is derives document from the valid email message send from the
+Implementers might note that this DID Method is derives document from the DKIM email message send from that email address which